jobrien127/lemmon-lodge/README.md

 - Navigate to the home page to see the welcome message.
 - Go to the contact page to send a message using the contact form.

-## Contributing

-Feel free to submit issues and pull requests for new features, bug fixes, or improvements.